 - Design and style – If you are using it 24/7 indoors, how does it look?
 Colour, material, nice to look at.
 Essentially, it becomes part of your furniture.
 Easy to clean?

-Now that you have got your dog into the car safely, you should also think about make sure they are nice and secure for the ride.
-Take a look at some of the best dog car harnesses that are out there.
+Now that you have got your dog into the car safely, you should also think about making sure they are nice and secure for the ride.
+Take a look at some of the best dog car harnesses, dog car seats, and car-suited dog crates that are out there.